As the fall leaves are falling, new devices and updates are flooding the market – but to us it feels like something is missing.

 No longer happy with having the best Android tablet, Amazon decided to throw into the battle some new mastered devices… and they look pretty good.

 Opening to users and developers looking to build on Outlook.com, Microsoft finally gave in and added IMAP support.
 Confused?
 That’s a good thing…

 Coming after a period of continuous changes in the Company, Yahoo! decided it was time for a logo transformation to reflect the new face of the company.
-Is it us, or the logo kind of looks the same?
+Is it us, or does the logo kind of look the same?